Chocobozzz/PeerTube/support/doc/production.md

 :::

-The upgrade will create a `production.yaml.new` file with differences marked as merge conflicts.
+If you have `git` installed on your system, the upgrade will create a `production.yaml.new` file with differences marked as merge conflicts.
 Review this file and replace your existing `production.yaml` with it before restarting.

 ```bash